Roy McMurtry: Personal life

 McMurtry was married to Ria Jean Macrae, with whom he had six children and 12 grandchildren.
 His eldest son, Jim McMurtry, ran as a Liberal in British Columbia in the 2006 federal election, placing second to Conservative Russ Hiebert.
+In 2025 Jim published "The Scarlet Lesson".

 McMurtry was a landscape painter, originally taught by A.J.
 Casson, and donated pieces to charity auctions.

 A Red Tory, McMurtry expressed dislike towards the Stephen Harper government from 2006 to 2015, claiming it suffered from a lack of compassion, as well as for causing more division in Canadian politics.
 McMurtry supported Eric Hoskins in the 2013 Ontario Liberal Party leadership election and Peter Elgie, Green Party of Canada candidate for the York-Simcoe riding in the 2014 Ontario general election and son of Robert Elgie, a Red Tory Progressive Conservative who served as Minister of Labour from 1978 to 1982 and MPP for York East from 1977 to 1985.

 McMurtry died on March 18, 2024, at the age of 91.

 Honours

 In 2007, McMurtry was awarded the Order of Ontario.
 In 2009, he was made an Officer of the Order of Canada "for his distinguished career of public service, notably as chief justice of Ontario, and for his extensive volunteer involvement in many social and multicultural initiatives".

 In 2013, McMurtry was given the G. Arthur Martin medal for outstanding contributions to criminal justice.
 He served as the 12th Chancellor of York University from 2008 to 2014.

 The headquarters of the Attorney General of Ontario, the "McMurtry-Scott Building", is named in honour of McMurtry and Ian Scott (Attorney General from 1985 to 1990).

+A juvenile detention centre located in Brampton called "Roy McMurtry Youth Centre" was named in honour of McMurtry.